MarkusBordihn/BOs-Player-Companions/README.md

 The healer companion heals any player and your own companions in a specific radius.
 Additional healer will stack up the effect, so if you are traveling with your friends it good to have 1-2 healers in the group.

+### Supporter

+The supporter companions gives buffs to any player and your own companions in a specific radius.
+Additional supporter will not stack up, but they will be able to buff the whole group.

 ### Trader (wip)

 ## Spawn